mkierzenka/SWDevProj/README.md

 * Remove all column name references

-*Do we need both ColumnArray and ColArr?
+* Do we need both ColumnArray and ColArr?

+* Fix old tests to compile/run/pass